sharathbyregowda/kannadi/README.md

 - **🛡️ Privacy First**: Your data lives in your browser (`localStorage`).
 No servers, no accounts, no tracking.
 - **💾 Backup & Restore**: Export your financial history to JSON and restore it on any device.
 - **📅 Yearly Overview**: Cumulative views to track your progress over the entire year.
+- **🏔️ Financial Journey**: Discover your unique **Financial Persona** based on your yearly spending habits inside the Yearly Overview.

 ## 🚀 Tech Stack